The Keogh is our own award that anonymously (sometimes) identifies total incompetence and/or shrewd cunning exhibited in a formal setting.

 Comment: What a loser.
 A very worthy winner of the Keogh Award.
 No names disguised here!

 This predates the patent for the wheel by a long way.
-It's 1983 and the National Property Manager for Caltex was the capable, yet ultra eccentric, the late Kevin Braitling.
+It's 1983 and the National Property Manager for Caltex was the capable, yet ultra eccentric, the late Kevin W. Braitling.
 He knocked back a proposal to give a dealer owned outlet an Interest Free Loan to undertake some capital works for mutual benefit.
-"We don't give them", said Kevin.
+"We don't give interest free loans", said Kevin.
 The proposal was resubmitted with a minor alteration proposing an Interest Bearing Loan at zero interest.